Paxos: Province

 The province of Paxoi (Επαρχία Παξών) was one of the provinces of the Corfu Prefecture.
 Its territory corresponded with that of the current municipality Paxoi.
 It was abolished in 2006.

 Foreign residents

 Among well known semi-permanent British inhabitants were Audrey Good, former commander of the UN refugee bases in Epirus following the Greek Civil War, actor Peter Bull (author of It Isn't All Greek to Me), and actress Susannah York.

 Members of the Agnelli family (of FIAT fame) have built a palatial holiday home—complete with faux medieval tower—on a small island of (Kaltonisi) situated near the southernmost tip ('the heel') of Paxos, close to the beach of Mongonissi.

+Former Norwegian diplomats and chief architects of the Oslo Accords, Terje Rød-Larsen and his wife Mona Juul, have built a sprawling holiday home on the island.

 Paxos is part of a European network called Cultural Village of Europe.
 The annual Paxos Festival was founded by John Gough, and is now organised by the Guildhall School of Music and Drama in London, and attracts some of Europe's finest young performers.
 This festival events usually take place between June and September and are usually held in the disused school of Longos.